-To configure the method with which up time scans VMware vCenter server VMs for eligibility for standalone monitoring, do the following:
+To configure the method with which Uptime Infrastructure Monitor scans VMware vCenter server VMs for eligibility for standalone monitoring:

-- 1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View . - 2.
+- 1. In the My Infrastructure panel, click the gear icon beside the VMware vCenter server, and then select View. - 2.
 On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
-On the main profile page, locate the Additional Agent Monitoring section, then click Edit Settings . - 4.
+On the main profile page, locate the Additional Agent Monitoring section, and then click Edit Settings. - 4.
 If desired, modify the Rescan Time Interval setting.

-When you change this interval, the previous one will first be completed before adjusting to the new one.
+When you change this interval, the previous scan is completed before adjusting to the new setting.

-- 5. Configure the data collection details with which candidate VMs will be configured to collect metrics: - a.
-For the up.time agent, indicate the port on which it is listening, and whether it is securely communicating with up.time using SSL.b.
-For data collection via WMI, indicate the host and domain on which WMI has been implemented, and the username and password required for access.
+- 5. Configure the data collection details with which candidate VMs are configured to collect metrics: - For the Uptime Infrastructure Monitor Agent, indicate the port on which it is listening, and whether it securely communicates with Uptime Infrastructure Monitor using SSL. - For data collection via WMI, indicate the host and domain on which WMI is implemented, and the username and password required for access.

-If a VM is detected to have both the up.time agent as well as WMI credentials, up.time will always mark the VM for standalone monitoring via the agent.
+If a VM is detected to have both the Uptime Infrastructure Monitor Agent as well as WMI credentials, Uptime Infrastructure Monitor marks the VM for standalone monitoring via the Agent.

-6. Click Save .
+6. Click Save.